 SEO and Branding Challenges:

-Many landing page builders create pages on separate subdomains, which not only hurt your search engine rankings but also disrupt the user experience.
+Many landing page builders create pages on separate subdomains, which not only hurts your search engine rankings but also disrupts the user experience.
 A disjointed experience with mismatched URLs and branding can confuse and alienate potential customers.

-Now that you know about the problems it’s only fair that we give you the solution as well :)
+Now that you know about its importance, it’s only fair that we give you the solution as well :)

 So, here we’re going to explore two paths: